 In Japan, many events that are focused on science, such as science show-and-tell and extracurricular science class, are conducted by volunteers with the goal of enhancing public interest in science.
 Okayama University of Science (OUS) established the Science Volunteer Center (SVC) in 2008 to promote the science volunteer activities of students and teachers.
 SVC aims not only to contribute to the community, but also for the advancement of students’ generic skills (i.e., communication skills, problem solving ability, creative thinking, etc.).
-Thirteen staff members contribute to SVC, including university teachers and retired teachers from elementary, junior high, and high schools.
+Twenty staff members contribute to SVC, including university teachers and retired teachers from elementary, junior high, and high schools.

 Outline of Enterprise

 - About 100 science events, as well as some international exchange activities including science demonstrations, are conducted annually by OUS students.
 SVC coordinates and/or supports these activities.